-The general picture of this reform is to simplify the administrative process of starting a business.
-With the combination of multiple business credentials, market entities are able to conduct regular business operations by virtue of the business license alone, instead of applying for permits from different government branches.
-Starting in Shanghai in 2015, the experimentation takes multiple rounds before they're acknowledged by the Ministry of Commerce.
-In September 2018, separation between the business permit and license was carried out on the first lot of 106 administrative approval items for enterprises.
-Shanghai continued to hold experimentation since then, seeking to expand the scope of the policy.
+In order to simplify the administrative process of starting a business, the Chinese government started a policy experiment on separating permits and business licenses.
+With the combination of multiple business credentials, enterprises are able to conduct regular business operations by virtue of the business license alone, instead of applying for permits from different government branches.
+Starting in Shanghai in 2015, the experimentation was coordinated by the Ministry of Commerce.
+More prefectures were included in the second wave of experimentation in 2017.
+A year later, separation between the business permit and license was carried out on the first lot of 106 administrative approval items for enterprises nationwide.
+The government continued to experiment with this policy after that, aiming at expanding the scope of the policy to more items requiring administrative approval.